 To inspire all pupils to succeed and excel in competitive sports and other physically demanding activities appropriate to their individual needs and ability.

 To encourage all pupils to lead a healthy and active lifestyle, whilst at school and beyond, and develop soft skills in preparation for employment.

-All fixtures and team sheets are accessible on My School Portal - Sports Results and Fixtures
+All fixtures and team sheets are accessible on the parent portal.

 Sport options